-Council/ Committee/Panel Functions Delegation of Functions Standards and Approval of new or materially changed employment policies affecting terms and Resources Committee conditions of employment of the entire workforce Chief Executive Committee Matters pertaining to NJC conditions, minor policy updates or working practices Responsible for making appointments to all posts below Chief Executive which are not Chief Executive Chief Executive and officers in Part 3 within the remit of the Appointments Panel, including deciding the salary and the Chief Executive and officers in Part 3 terms and conditions of employment of such.
+Council/ Committee/Panel Functions Delegation of Functions Standards and Approval of new or materially changed employment policies affecting terms and Resources conditions of employment of the entire workforce Committee Matters pertaining to NJC conditions, minor policy updates or working practices Chief Executive Responsible for making appointments to all posts below Chief Executive which are not Chief Executive and officers in Part 3 within the remit of the Appointments Panel, including deciding the salary and the terms and conditions of employment of such.
 Determining the terms and conditions of employment of employees including Officers as set out in Part 3 procedures for dismissal and approving revised structures within a service for which budget provision has been made but which fall outside officer delegations, provided that any restructuring across service areas shall be referred to Council for approval.
-Flexible retirement Chief Executive/Assistant Director Organisation and People Development Functions relating to Local Government Pensions etc., for all employees under Chief Finance Officer Regulations made under Sections 7, 12 or 24 of the Superannuation Act 1972.
-Receive report from Independent Remuneration Panel None Pension discretions Chief Executive/Assistant Director Organisation and People Development/Section 151 Officer Power to make payments or provide other remedy maladministration Chief Executive in consultation with Chief Finance Officer Authorisation of Officers Chief Executive and Corporate Director of Governance Proper Officer appointment Chief Executive Functions relating to elections and parishes - Functions Regulations Chief Executive Power to pay appropriate expenses duly incurred by the Returning Officer in the Chief Executive organisation of all elections, polls, referenda in accordance with nationally determined fees and charges or in accordance with rates of pay agreed by Staffordshire County Council To promote and maintain high standards of conduct by Councillors (including Parish Councillors) To advise the Council and the Parish Councils on the adoption or revision of their Code of Conduct To advise the Council and the Parish Councils on the operation of the Code of Conduct Monitoring Officer
+Flexible retirement Chief Executive/Assistant Director Organisation and People Development Functions relating to Local Government Pensions etc., for all employees under Regulations made under Sections 7, 12 or 24 of the Superannuation Act 1972.
+Chief Finance Officer Receive report from Independent Remuneration Panel None Pension discretions Chief Executive/Assistant Director Organisation and People Development/Section 151 Officer Power to make payments or provide other remedy maladministration Chief Executive in consultation with Chief Finance Officer Authorisation of Officers Chief Executive and Corporate Director of Governance Proper Officer appointment Chief Executive Functions relating to elections and parishes - Functions Regulations Chief Executive Power to pay appropriate expenses duly incurred by the Returning Officer in the organisation of all elections, polls, referenda in accordance with nationally Chief Executive determined fees and charges or in accordance with rates of pay agreed by Staffordshire County Council To promote and maintain high standards of conduct by Councillors (including Parish Councillors) To advise the Council and the Parish Councils on the adoption or revision of their Code of Conduct To advise the Council and the Parish Councils on the operation of the Code of Conduct Monitoring Officer